Goffered, frilled, and fluted veils

 There have been several figurines found with representations of these sorts of headdresses, some of which can be found on the toys linkspage.
 See also Kruseler Püppchen, Barbiepuppen des Mittelalters, Spielzeug oder Gabenträger, Kruseler und andere Hauben, Spielzeug im Mittelalter, and Mode aus Modeln: Kruseler- und andere Tonfiguren des 14. bis 16.
 Jahrhunderts aus dem Germanischen Nationalmuseum und anderen Sammlungen.

 The links below show various depictions of such veils and headdresses, showing the evolution of the style, and the sorts of combinations and arrangements in which they appeared.
-They also seem to demonstrate a geographic distribution of these sorts of headdresses.
+They also seem to demonstrate a distinct geographic distribution of these sorts of headdresses in medieval Europe.